Sp0ngeb0b/NexgenTeamSpeakConnector/Readme.md

 Updating from a previous version:
  1. Make sure your server has been shut down.

- 2. Delete NexgenTeamSpeakConnector100.u from your servers system folder and upload NexgenTeamSpeakConnector200.u to the same folder.
+ 2. Delete NexgenTeamSpeakConnectorXXX.u from your servers system folder and upload NexgenTeamSpeakConnector201.u to the same folder.

- 3. If your server is using redirect you may wish to delete NexgenTeamSpeakConnector100.u.uz if it is no longer used by other servers.
-Also upload NexgenTeamSpeakConnector200.u.uz to the redirect server.
+ 3. If your server is using redirect you may wish to delete NexgenTeamSpeakConnectorXXX.u.uz if it is no longer used by other servers.
+Also upload NexgenTeamSpeakConnector201.u.uz to the redirect server.

  4. Open NexgenTeamSpeakConnector.ini.

- 5. Do a search and replace "NexgenTeamSpeakConnector100." with "NexgenTeamSpeakConnector200."
+ 5. Do a search and replace "NexgenTeamSpeakConnectorXXX." with "NexgenTeamSpeakConnector201."
     (without the quotes).

  6. Save the changes and close the file.